forflo/shepi/README.md

 print(pipe())
 ```

-If run in a directory with only two files, the output :
+If run in a directory with only two files, the output would look like:

 ```
      1	--------------------